danneu/p2-space-arena/README.md

    and TCP replay on top of that.
 Built with JS + Pixi.
 2. [danneu/elm-space-arena](https://github.com/danneu/elm-space-arena)
    ([live singleplayer demo](https://www.danneu.com/elm-space-arena/) -- warning: loud):
-   I wrote this one with Elm +[elm-graphics][elm-graphics], but the naive solution almost maxed out a core on a small viewport.
+   I wrote this one with Elm + [elm-graphics][elm-graphics], but the naive solution almost maxed out a core on a small viewport.
 I replaced elm-graphics with a port that sends game snapshots to Pixi and got some performance back, but ultimately I decided that I don't want Elm in my hot loop.

+This repo is the third and best iteration so far, but it won't be the last.

 [elm-graphics]: http://package.elm-lang.org/packages/evancz/elm-graphics/1.0.0/Collage

 ## Approach

 In my previous two experiments, I rolled the physics myself from scratch, like the vector math.
-Not something I'm terribly good.
+Not something I'm terribly good at.

 This time around, I decided to wrap my simulation around a Javascript physics library that could run on the server and browser.